JasonChen990513/Blockchain-Certified-Developer-Course-Tijarah/5_Security_and_Privacy_in_Blockchain/2_Privacy_enhancing_techniques.md

 # Secure multi-party computation (SMPC)
 Secure multi-party computation is a subfield of homomorphic encryption with one difference: users are able to compute values from multiple encrypted data sources.
 Therefore, machine learning models can be applied to encrypted data since SMPC is used for a larger volume of data.

+Suppose a group of employees wants to learn their average salary but they don’t want to disclose their individual salary information.

 **For example**:
 Each employee is numbered from first to last.